 The experience gained from the development of monoclonal antibodies for COVID-19 is likely to have an impact on the development of monoclonal antibodies for other infectious diseases in the future.
 For example, researchers have learned more about the optimal timing and dosing of monoclonal antibody therapies and have identified potential targets for future therapies.

-Monoclonal antibodies remain promising for future therapies
+mAbs remain promising for future therapies

 In conclusion, the therapeutic use of monoclonal antibodies (mAbs) has revolutionised the biopharmaceutical market, offering diverse and tunable functionalities for the treatment of various diseases.
 Over the years, the development of mAbs has experienced significant growth, with an increasing number of approvals.